 We’ll look at the next result down which is a bet on Coventry to win against Crewe rated at 99.10.
 If we click on the little calculator on the left it will bring up the stats.

-As it’s our qualifying bet we want the bet type in the drop down box to be ‘normal’ and your bookmaker stake here is £10.
+As it’s our qualifying bet we want the bet type in the drop down box to be ‘Normal’ and your bookmaker stake here is £10.
 The calculator shows you how much you need to lay with the exchange, how much your liability is (how much money you need in the exchange) and your overall position depending on which bet wins.
-There is one problem you can see with this result as there is only £7.07 available to match.
-For the time being make sure that there is enough in the ‘available’ column to match the lay bet you are placing (in this instance the minimum we need available is £10.11)

 Have a play with your results now, checking different ratings and odds to see what effect these factors have on your losses and the liability.
 Once you’ve found a good match we can move on to the next step.

 We next need to check that the odds are the same as the calculator shows us.
 So in this example I need to find the bet on Stan James under English League 2 (if you hover over the event name on the results table it will tell you which league to look for).

 If you’re unfamiliar with football betting, the order the team names are given corresponds to how the results are given.
 So here the match is Coventry vs Crewe so Coventry is 1, X is draw and 2 is Crewe.

 Next check in Smarkets.
 It’s a lot easier to find what you need in Smarkets, just type the name of the match into the search bar and it will come straight up.